How to Prepare for Brexit Transition

 Lookout for New Cash Outlets

 Work on a quick analysis of the working capital you might be working with.
 You might even be needing additional money.
 So where do we get that from?
-As the economic turbulences intensify in 2021, you need to be a bit more certain of your funding sources.
+As the economic turbulences intensify, you need to be a bit more certain of your funding sources.

 Assess New Potential Markets